muratk3n/thirdwave/en/tweets/2020/week23b.md

 ---

-@kthalps
+"@kthalps

-The \#Russiagate narrative fosters brain worms, & anti-liberal group think & reverence of "intelligence community." & it's weaponized to cast suspicion on Black protestors.
-If you pushed the infantilizing "Russians tricked Black people" narrative you helped do this
+The \#Russiagate narrative fosters brain worms, & anti-liberal group think & reverence of 'intelligence community.' & it's weaponized to cast suspicion on Black protestors.
+If you pushed the infantilizing 'Russians tricked Black people' narrative you helped do this
-\#GeorgeFloyd
+\#GeorgeFloyd"

 *2020-5-31 13:18:26*